Q:

 2. boiling point difference

-There is a significant difference in the boiling points of n-propanol and isopropanol.
-The boiling point of n-propanol is 82.5°C, while the boiling point of isopropanol is higher, reaching 116.1°C. This difference stems from the location of hydroxyl groups in the molecular structure and the ability of hydrogen bonding.
-The branched chain structure of isopropanol makes its intermolecular hydrogen bonding ability weaker, but it is more volatile at high temperatures.
+116. But 1°C. This difference stems from the location of hydroxyl groups in the molecular structure and the ability of hydrogen bonding.
+The branched chain structure of isopropanol makes its intermolecular hydrogen bonding ability weaker, however it's greater evaporative at high temperatures.
+From what I've seen,

-The behavior of n-propanol and isopropanol in the chemical reaction is also different.
-In the reaction with anhydrides, n-propanol reacts with concentrated sulfuric acid at 80°C to produce acrylic acid, while isopropanol produces ethyl acrylate.
-This indicates that isopropanol is more reactive under acidic conditions.
+The behavior of n-propanol and isopropanol in the chemical interaction is also different.
+In the interaction with anhydrides, n-propanol reacts with concentrated sulfuric acid at 80°C to create acrylic acid, while isopropanol produces ethyl acrylate.
+This indicates that isopropanol is greater reactive under acidic conditions.
+And

-N-propanol is mainly used for the preparation of acrylic acid and its derivatives, with good stability and heat resistance.
-Isopropanol, on the other hand, is widely used in the preparation of ethyl acrylate and in the fields of surface treatment and biofuels.
-The diverse uses of isopropanol make it more versatile in chemical production.
+N-propanol is mainly applied to the preparation of acrylic acid and its derivatives, with good stability and heat resistance.
+Isopropanol, on the other hand, is broadly applied in the preparation of ethyl acrylate and in the fields of surface treatment and biofuels.
+The diverse uses of isopropanol make it greater versatile in chemical production.
+And Moreover

 5. selection recommendations